Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

-One can notice in Figure \ref{fig_palliers_concentration}(b) that the side view camera maximum height decreases with the white marker concentration.
-Indeed, as seen on Figure \ref{fig_proprietes_hydro}, the surface tension of the solution drops sharply as the marker concentration increases.
-As $C$ increases, the puddle geometry changes, with a reduction in contact angle and consequently a decrease in maximum height.
-The reconstructed height map is considered accurate if the ratio $\cal R$ between its maximum height, $h^{STPSP}_{max}$, and the maximum height measured by the side-view camera, $h^{SV}_{max}$, satisfies ${\cal R}~=~h^{STPSP}_{max}/ h^{SV}_{max} ~ \in ~ [0.95,1.05]$.
-This ratio is shown in Figure \ref{fig_palliers_concentration}(c), which indicates that accurate ST-PSP reconstructions are achieved when the marker concentration exceeds $C_{lim} \simeq\ \rm{5g/L}$.
-Note that the concentration threshold can vary depending on the liquid object.
-Therefore, prior to studying a specific flow, we recommend calibrating the white marker concentration with a liquid geometry similar to the geometry of the flow of interest.
+One can also notice in Figure \ref{fig_palliers_concentration}(a) that the maximum height $h_{max}$ detected by the side view camera decreases with $C$.
+Indeed, as seen in Figure \ref{fig_proprietes_hydro}(a), the surface tension of the solution decreases sharply as the marker concentration increases.
+As a result, when $C$ increases the capillary length decreases, so does the maximum height.
+The reconstructed height map is considered accurate if the ratio ${\cal R} = h^{STPSP}_{max}/ h^{SV}_{max}$ between the maximum height $h^{STPSP}_{max}$ detected with the ST-PSP and the one measured using the side-view camera, $h^{SV}_{max}$, satisfies ${\cal R} \in [0.95,1.05]$.
+This ratio is shown in Figure \ref{fig_palliers_concentration}(c), which indicates that accurate ST-PSP reconstructions are achieved when the marker concentration exceeds $C_{lim} \simeq\ 5\ \rm{g/L}$.
+Note that, according to the previous discussion, the concentration threshold can vary depending on the liquid object.
+Therefore, prior to studying a specific flow, we recommend calibrating the concentration of the white marker with a liquid geometry similar to that of the flow of interest.